Finding Emily: Production

 The film is directed by Alicia MacDonald, written by Rachel Hirons, and produced by Tim Bevan and Eric Fellner for Working Title Films.
-Olivier Kaempfer is producing for Parkville.
+Olivier Kaempfer produced for Parkville.
 Focus Features has worldwide distribution rights.

-The cast is led by Angourie Rice and Spike Fearn and also includes Ella Maisy Purvis.
-The film features an appearance by British guitar band Blossoms.
+The cast is led by Angourie Rice and Spike Fearn and also includes Minnie Driver and Cora Kirk.
 Principal photography took place in Manchester between August and September 2024.

 Release

-Finding Emily is scheduled to be theatrically released in the United Kingdom on May 22, 2026.
+Finding Emily was theatrically released in the United Kingdom on 22 May 2026, and was released in the United States on 28 August 2026.